Arellano-Jann/WAV-Audio-Manager/README.md

   - (5) Compression:
     - This processing method will scale the Volume of your .wav file by a Ratio based on a Maximum Threshold.
     - This processing method will ask you to enter a Ratio that will scale aspects of your file that exceed the Maximum Threshold, then it will ask you to set a Maximum Threshold.
+- After the user is done using processor functions on the wav data, to see the input they need to save the file by entering
+- the number 6, and then entering the name of the file they would like to output to.